DinaPapsujevica/MP3-TheBookClub/README.md

 * [JavaScript Validator](https://jshint.com/)
 * [Python Validator](http://pep8online.com/)

+### User stories testing

 ## Deployment

+The website is hosted usign GitHub and deployed to Heroku.
+I started by creating a new repository with `git init`.
+Then each update was done by the command `git add -A` and then committing it to my local repo with the command `git commit -m ”message”`.
+Then I uploaded it to my remote repo (Github) using `git push`.

 To deploy website to Heroku, I take following steps:
 - Create a requirements.txt file by writing terminal command pip freeze --local > requirements.txt.